Spiking neurons as predictive controllers of linear systems: Results

 where $\mathbf{x} \in \mathbb{R}^K $ is the system state, $\mathbf{A} \in \mathbb{R}^{K \times K} $ is the system matrix, describing the system's uncontrolled dynamics, $\mathbf{B} \in \mathbb{R}^{K \times N} $ is the input matrix which maps the control input onto the system, and $\mathbf{u} \in \mathbb{R}^N $ is the control input.

-In classical control, $\mathbf{u}$ is typically a continuous signal, as in LQR control, where the optimal control input is computed to minimize a quadratic cost function (Fig.~\ref{fig:intro}B).
+In classical control, $\mathbf{u}$ is typically a continuous signal, as in LQR control, where the optimal control input is computed to minimize a quadratic cost function (Fig.~\ref{fig1}B).
 For control systems that make use of neural networks, the control signal can instead be derived from neural activity.
-In spiking networks, a filtered-spike signal can be employed, where the firing rates of neurons determine the value of the control input for each timestep (Fig.~\ref{fig:intro}C).
-Here, the spikes are aiding the network's internal representation of the systems, but the control input still approximates a continuous control signal \citep{boerlinPredictive2013, deneveEfficient2016, huangOptimizing2017, huangDynamical2018, guoNeural2021, slijkhuisClosedform2023, mooreneuron2024}.
-In our work, we instead consider a sparse and discrete control signal, where the input is made of brief pulses or `kicks' (Fig.~\ref{fig:intro}D)~\citep{yangImpulsive1999, yangStability2007, raffObservers2007, wangImpulsive2014, ouyangImpulsive2020, petriAnalysis2024}.
+In spiking networks, a filtered-spike signal can be employed, where the firing rates of neurons determine the value of the control input for each timestep (Fig.~\ref{fig1}C).
+Here, the spikes are aiding the network's internal representation of the systems, but the control input still approximates a continuous control signal~\cite{boerlinPredictive2013, deneveEfficient2016, huangOptimizing2017, huangDynamical2018, guoNeural2021, slijkhuisClosedform2023, mooreneuron2024}.
+In our work, we instead consider a sparse and discrete control signal, where the input is made of brief pulses or `kicks' (Fig.~\ref{fig1}D)~\cite{yangImpulsive1999, yangStability2007, raffObservers2007, wangImpulsive2014, ouyangImpulsive2020, petriAnalysis2024}.
 The system then becomes:

 where $\mathbf{s} \in \mathbb{R}^N$ describes the on/off state of each of $N$ neurons in the network.
 A spike signal is emitted every time the voltage $V_i$ of neuron $i$ reaches its threshold $T_i$, resulting in the spike train $s_i(t) = \sum_j \delta(t - t_j)$ with $t_j$ indexing the spike times.
-Importantly, here $\delta$ is the Dirac delta function, which instantaneously assumes the value one at spike times $t_j$ and is zero otherwise.
-This is different from other forms of impulsive control like bang-bang control or chattering control \citep{felgenhauerstability2003}, where the instantaneous input is maintained for a certain period of time.
+Importantly, here $\delta$ is the Dirac delta function, which describes an instantaneous pulse (whose area integrates to one) at spike times $t_j$ and is zero otherwise.
+This is different from other forms of impulsive control like bang-bang control or chattering control~\cite{felgenhauerstability2003}, where the instantaneous input is maintained for a certain period of time.